jaykhan-dev/portfolio-docs/docs/tech-stack.md

 # Tech Stack

+The following list highlights the main frameworks/libraries and software that I use to design and build websites and apps.
+My focus is strictly in Frontend Development and digital asset creation.

 | Category        | Software                                                                            | Description                                                  |
 | --------------- | ----------------------------------------------------------------------------------- | ------------------------------------------------------------ |
 | Development     | [React](https://reactjs.org), [Vue](https://vuejs.org)                              | Frontend JavaScript frameworks for creating user interfaces. |